The following are some examples of situations in which a finding that the person knowingly

 EXAMPLE 1.
 After we deny an SSI claim, a person applies for benefits in another office.
 In the

-application so that we will approve the claim.
+first application so that we will approve the claim.

 EXAMPLE 2.
 A person presents altered documents in support of a claim, or uses someone else’s

-document that she represents as her own.
+document that they represent as their own.

 with a balance of $15,000, which we discovered through the Access to Financial Institutions